OffcierCia/DeFi-Developer-Road-Map/README.md

 - [PINATA](https://pinata.cloud) - The Easiest Way to Use IPFS
 - [Swarm](https://swarm-gateways.net/) - Distributed storage platform and content distribution service, a native base layer service of the Ethereum web3 stack
 - [Infura](https://infura.io/) - A managed IPFS API Gateway and pinning service
-- [3Box Storage](https://docs.3box.io/api/storage) - An api for user controlled, distrubuted storage.
-Built on top of IPFS and Orbitdb.
 - [Aleph.im](https://aleph.im/) - an offchain incentivized peer-to-peer cloud project (database, file storage, computing and DID) compatible with ETH and IPFS.
 - [Fleek](https://fleek.co/) - similar to netlify but uses ipfs for hosting websites.